 It is tax filing season again and the usual questions have started coming up to us.
 The most common, as you might have guessed it, is how to reduce tax outgo?
 It becomes all the more bothering to those who do not have a home loan to offset some taxes.

 The easiest and most efficient way is, of course, making the best use of Section 80C of the Income Tax Act.
-However, when someone gets to know about Section 80C, they usually also get to know about Section 80CCD(1B) of the Income Tax Act that gives an additional deduction of Rs 50,000 in the National Pension Scheme or NPS.
+However, when someone gets to know about Section 80C, they usually also get to know about Section 80CCD(1B) of the Income Tax Act which gives an additional deduction of Rs 50,000 in the National Pension Scheme or NPS.

 The charm of NPS